 Greetings and blessings to you!
-Let's look at another foundation of the faith - walking in our identity, purpose, and authority in Christ.
-God’s plan is for believers to walk confidently in our identity (who we are in Him) and fulfill our purpose.
-1 Corinthians 3:9 reminds us that not only does God co-labor (or partner) with us, but He also grants us His authority and power to carry out His purposes (Eph.
+Let's look at a foundation of the faith - walking in our identity, purpose, and authority in Christ.
+Have you wondered who you are?
+Have you pondered what your purpose might be?
+As believers in Christ, we know that God’s plan is for us to walk confidently in our identity (who we are in Him) and fulfill our purpose.
+1 Corinthians 3:9 reminds us that we need help, so God co-labors (or partners) with us.
+He even grants us His authority and power to fulfill His purposes for us (Eph.
 3:20).
-Psalm 139:16 says that every day of our lives was recorded by Him before a single day had passed.
-God is deeply invested in His people walking in their identity, purpose, and authority!
-He expects you to succeed.
+As well, every day of our lives was recorded by Him before a single day had passed (Ps.
+139:16).
+God is deeply invested in His people.
+May we walk in our identity, purpose, and authority!
+He equips us to succeed.

 Your Identity.
-We are often asked a simple question: “Who are you?”
+We're often asked a simple question: “Who are you?”
 When asked, we normally share our names or what we do.
-But think a bit deeper.
+But think further.
 Does simply knowing your name or your occupation really tell me who you are?
 The answer is no. In actuality, you are a spirit being who will live eternally; therefore, the depth of who we are is best defined by truths established by God - truths that are eternal.
-We were created by God, and only He has the wisdom to define us.
+Since we were created by God, only He has the wisdom to define us.
 So let’s look in the Word, which will never pass away, to answer the question: “Who am I?”

 OK, if you just can’t see yourself according to what the Word says, allow me to help by introducing two terms explained by Neil Anderson in Victory Over the Darkness.
 Those terms are positional and progressive sanctification.
 Think about the children of Prince William and Princess Kate.
 They are little Prince George, Princess Charlotte, and Prince Louis.
 They are royalty (their position), but they will have to learn over time (progressively) how to walk in their royal positions.
 Although small and unlearned now, they are still royalty.
 Over time, they will grow.
 The same goes for believers.
 The Holy Spirit helps us grow into who God says we are (Eph.
 4:15).

 Yes, we are already positioned in Christ as royalty - a royal priesthood (1 Peter 2:9).
 We, therefore, do not work for blessing; we work from blessing (Eph.
 1:3; 2 Peter 1:3).
 We do not live righteous lives and serve God so we might be blessed but because we have already been blessed.
 Additionally, as our minds and hearts truly identify with who God says we are, we become who He says we are.
 Proverbs 23:7 confirms, “As a man thinks in his heart, so is he.”
-This verse reveals a spiritual process: We “become” by believing and living out what we believe (who God says we are), not by doing works and hoping to become.
+This verse reveals a spiritual process: We “become” by believing and living out what we believe (that is, who God says we are), not by doing works and hoping to become one day.

 Allow me to share my progress on this journey: At one point years ago, my beliefs about myself and ministry were flawed.
-I once said to an intercessor: “God has called me into Spirit-filled ministry as a black female in Catawba County.
-He has really stacked the deck against me.”
+I once said to an intercessor: “God has called me into community ministry as a black female in Catawba County.
+He's really stacked the deck against me.”
 Yes, I said that!
 Why?
-Because I only saw myself as a woman in male-dominated ministry, a minority in a majority culture, and a Spirit-filled believer in the midst of much religion.
+Because I only saw myself as a woman in male-dominated ministry and a minority in a majority culture.
+Too, I minister primarily outside of the four walls of a church building.
 In other words, I was saying, “I am an outcast.”
-Well, that intercessor rebuked me, set me straight, and prayed for me.
+Well, that intercessor set me straight and prayed for me.
 My eyes opened to understand that God had indeed set me up … to completely depend and rely on Him in all things.
 It is true: I am an overcomer.
 I firmly believe that my identity is in Christ and that I am sent by God.
 Thank God - I have found peace and am at rest.

 May questions you have about your identity be soon settled!
 God wants to launch you into a walk of power and authority in Him that will shake the earth.
 In Genesis, Joseph was granted authority to reign second only to Pharaoh because he held to his identity and lived with purpose.
 In 2 Timothy 1:7 and Luke 10:19, the One with all authority extends it to you and me.
 God’s Word is our truth for eternity!
 Think on these things!